Polycademy/Dragoon/README.md

 Index.php is the FC.
 Router.php is a master middleware which calls in the other middleware.
-Bootstrap.php is the IOC that bootstraps all modules, libraries and most importantly controllers.
+Loader.php is the IOC that bootstraps all modules, libraries and most importantly controllers.

 Router
 	-> /